truth-josstice/isk1002_assessment02/ISK1002_Assessment02.md

 ![A screenshot of the main table of tasks for this project](assets/images/GitHub-Projects-Main-Table.png)
 ![A screenshot of the Kanban Board Cards for this project](assets/images/GitHub-Projects-Kanban-Board.png)
 ![A screenshot of the sprint Github Projects timeline for this project](assets/images/GitHub-Projects-Sprint-Timeline.png)

+# TroubleShooting

+JWT Storage and Persistence

+- Added JWT extended life for easier development, still not implementing refresh tokens as the use case for climbing would be on a per session basis (roughly 90 mins on average at a gym)

+React-Native Navigation/Stack

+- Came upon an Android SDK error which would not allow me to use navigation Stack, after researching similar errors (java.lang.bool java.lang string) I couldn't really parse the error or where it was occuring, I opted instead to simplify and useStates and effects to navigate what would be essentially five pages.
+- Android specific errors occured during dev

+ReactNative display complications

+- FlatList limitations with ScrollView meant needed to re-style...

+JWT token needed manual decoding through front end

+- Back end only returns token on login, payload needed to be decoded frontEnd side
+- Username was not included with token, adjusted backend API response to send username for initial HomeScreen duisplay (fewer API requests lighter server load)

+Climb data structure meant mapping was complicated

+- Back end returned a nested array of objects, which made mapping more complex